sio2project/oioioi/rst/source/sections/notifications.rst

   If so, you have to modify it, adding the code described below.
   Otherwise you should create it, remembering that:

-  * You don't want to import django.utils.translation, as the notification message should be translated into the receiving user's language, not the sender's language.
-Instead, you may want to define ``_ = lambda s: s`` and mark all the notification's messages to be extracted to translate, wrapping them in the ``_()`` function.
+  * You don't want to import django.utils.translation.ugettext, as the notification message should be translated into the receiving user's language, not the sender's language.
+Instead, you may want to use ugettext_noop function.
     This allows the external translating program to process these strings, but prevents translating them at a wrong time by the Django translations module.

   * Your file will be automatically processed when the NotificationHandler